verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 **Note**: A `.babelrc` file at the root of your project could also be used instead of the `babel` field of `package.json`.
 Your root folder will get more and more bloated over time, so keep the Babel config in `package.json` until it grows too large.

 - Try running `yarn start` again.
-The `lib/index.js` file should now have been correctly transformed into ES5 code.
+The `lib/index.js` file should now have been correctly transformed into ES5 code (`var` everywhere!).

 - Add `/lib/` to your `.gitignore`.